Teraupo'o

 Teraupo'o (c.
 1855 – 23 December 1918) was a Tahitian (Maohi) resistance leader of the islands of Raiatea and Tahaa who fought off French rule from 1887 to 1897 during the decade-long Leeward Islands War.

 Born during the decades following the Franco-Tahitian War (1844–1847), Teraupo'o was a lesser chief from the village of Avera, on the east coast of Raiatea.
 He grew to resent the French after being mistreated by an officer.
 After King Tamatoa VI of Raiatea submitted to French annexation, Teraupo'o refused to surrender and led the native resistance against the French and installed a resistance government under Tuarii as queen at Avera.
 He and his followers, dubbed the Teraupiste, included a majority of the natives of Raiatea and Tahaa.
 They fought off French colonial rule from 1887 until 1897 while attempting to convince the British to support their cause to remain independent.

-The French under Governor Gustave Gallet sent for reinforcement to quell the native resistance and defeated the native forces of Raiatea in battle and the subsequent guerilla campaign that followed.
+The French under Governor Gustave Gallet sent for reinforcement to quell the native resistance and defeated the native forces of Raiatea in battle and the subsequent guerrilla campaign that followed.
 Teraupo'o was captured on the night of 15–16 February 1897.
 After he was defeated and captured, he was exiled to New Caledonia until 1905 when he was allowed to return to Raiatea.
 He lived out the rest of his life as a recluse and died in 1918 of the Spanish flu epidemic.